parandhamank/Linux-kernel-compilation/busybox_boot.md

 ### Step 2 - Add busybox and symlinks to all the commands
 - cd initramfs/bin and copy busybox image here
-- create all the commands symlinks for ls command be like <pre>ln -s busybox ls</pre>
+- create all the commands symlinks for ls command be like <b>ln -s busybox ls</b>
 <pre>
 for cmd in sh ls echo cat mount uname sleep dmesg; do ln -s busybox $cmd